Semantic Similarity Loss for Neural Source Code Summarization: Background and Related Work

 \subsection{Loss Functions in Neural Networks}

-The “loss” in a neural network is a number representing how much to adjust the network weights during training.
-The “loss function” is a measure of how closely the network’s output achieves some objective.
-In code summarization, as in most cases, the objective is almost always to match a known reference.
-So, the loss function becomes a measure of how similar the network’s output is to the reference.

 Neural models of code summarization (like models for most NLP applications), predict code summaries one word at a time.
 During training, the network is run several times with several inputs in a “batch.”
+The concept of batch is to divide the entire dataset into several small groups because we cannot fit the entire dataset into the GPU.
 In most code summarization approaches, all the words for a summary for a code sample are sent in the same batch (other code samples/summaries may be in that same batch, too).
 Then the loss is computed over the entire batch and used to update the network.
 The loss function used in, to our knowledge, all published code summarization techniques is Categorical Cross-Entropy (CCE) loss.
 CCE uses two values to compute loss over each word in the batch: 1) the value in the reference for that word, and 2) the network’s output at each word prediction.
 The value in the reference is usually a one-hot vector (denoted y) that is the length of the vocabulary size (denoted C).
 The network’s output is also a vocab-size-length vector (denoted $\hat{y}$), adjusted with softmax to represent the predicted probability for the word at each element location, on a 0-1 scale.
 The loss function formula is then:

-Since $\mathbf{y}$ is usually a one-hot vector, for any given word the formula usually simplifies to $\log{\hat{y}_r}$, where $r$ is the position of the reference word.
-We show hypothetical CCE values in Figure~\ref{fig:useseqex} while illustrating our approach.
+Since $\boldsymbol{y}$ is usually a one-hot vector, for any given word the formula usually simplifies to $\log{\hat{y}_r}$, where $r$ is the position of the reference word.
+We show hypothetical CCE values in Table~\ref{fig:useseqex} while illustrating our approach.